PeterRobards/Yall_Scan/README.md

 ```

 Note: The second argument is the location to create the virtual environment.
-so accourding to the above commands: venv will create a virtual Python installation in the env folder.
+so according to the above commands: venv will create a virtual Python installation in the env folder.
 In general, you can simply create this in your project yourself and call it env (or whatever you want).

 Tip: You should be sure to exclude your virtual environment directory from your version control system using .gitignore or similar.